shaidrv/shaidrv/README.md

 ### Hi there 👋

-I am looking for a remote job as a Junior Frontend Developer.
+I am looking for a remote job as a Middle Frontend Developer.

-Completed Hexlet courses:
-- Basics of JavaScript;
-- Basics of modern layout;
-- Introduction to Git.

-- Vladilen Minin's Vue3, HTML & CSS courses.

-- Learn.javascript.ru.

 My skills:
 - JavaScript